Travel Tips

 • Disable background app refresh: Stop apps from using data when you're not actively using them.

 • Use Wi-Fi whenever possible: But be cautious with public networks; consider a VPN for security.
+You should also check our guides on how to use WhatsApp internationally and is iMessage free internationally.

 In the end, it's better to overestimate than underestimate.
 Nothing puts a damper on your trip like running out of data just when you're about to post that perfect sunset pic.
 So pack that data plan like you'd pack extra socks – better to have it and not need it, than need it and not have it!
 You can also read our guides on choosing the best eSIM for international travel, best eSIM for Europe and best eSIM for Asia.
 If you are looking for more country specific information you can read our posts on the best eSIM for Japan and best eSIM for Turkey.